-Civilian authorities maintained effective control over the armed forces and police, and the government has effective mechanisms to investigate and punish abuse and corruption.
+Civilian authorities maintained effective control over the armed forces and police, and the government had effective mechanisms to investigate and punish abuse and corruption.
 There were no reports of impunity involving the security forces during the year.

-Police officers may seek an arrest warrant from a magistrate when a suspect cannot be located or fails to appear; however, they also may arrest a person without a warrant if there are reasonable grounds to believe the person committed an offense.
-Police must inform arrested persons immediately of their legal rights and the grounds for their arrest, and arrested persons must be brought before a magistrate for a bail hearing at the next sitting of the court.
-However, the law permits police to hold individuals in preventive detention for up to an additional 24 hours under an extension of the initial court order.
+Police officers may seek an arrest warrant from a magistrate when a suspect cannot be located or fails to appear, but they also may arrest a person without a warrant if there are reasonable grounds to believe the person committed an offense.
+Police must inform arrested persons immediately of their legal rights and the grounds for their arrest, and must bring arrested persons before a magistrate for a bail hearing at the next session of the court.
+Twenty-four hours is the maximum investigation period police may hold and question a person without charge, unless extended by court order for up to an additional 24 hours.

 e.
 Denial of Fair Public Trial

 The law provides for an independent judiciary, and the government respected judicial independence.

 The law provides for the right to a fair and timely public trial, and an independent judiciary generally enforced this right.
 In state district and county courts, and in state and territorial supreme courts, a judge and jury try serious offenses.
 Defendants enjoy a presumption of innocence and cannot be compelled to testify or confess guilt.
 They have the right to be informed promptly and in detail of the charges, with free interpretation as necessary from the moment charged through all appeals, the right to an attorney, to be present at their trial, and adequate time and facilities to prepare a defense.
 Government-funded attorneys are available to low-income persons.
 The defendant’s attorney can question witnesses, present witnesses and evidence, and appeal the court’s decision or the sentence imposed.

 There were no reports of political prisoners or detainees.